jnj16180340/elixir-notes/README.md

 - [ ] Message passing over a network
     - Raspberry Pi example
 - [ ] MQTT broker example
+- [ ] Some comparisons to nodeJS and other crappy stuff

 ### Standard tooling
 Build tool: `mix`